nicholas22/propels/README.markdown

 ## Dependencies

 As PropelS is in its early stages, it currently depends on the latest [JPropel-light library](https://github.com/nicholas22/jpropel-light) because it requires certain un-ported yet classes.
-There are plans to port certain things over to Scala (especially if they are using functional features, currently via [lombok-pg](https://github.com/peichhorn/lombok-pg).
+There are plans to port certain things over to Scala (especially if they are using functional features), which are currently handled using [lombok-pg](https://github.com/peichhorn/lombok-pg).